adamfowleruk/mljs/planning.md

    - NA alter the options to fetch data.
 Use updateResults to retrieve them for display: Allow widgets to request information in results, rather than alter search options (E.g. request a heatmap, or particular metadata properties) - context updates options on the fly
   - IN PROGRESS Widgets: Navigable charts / co-occurence - clicking sets facet value
    - TEST co-occurence
-    - Requires values() support in searchcontext
+    - DONE Requires values() support in searchcontext
    - IN PROGRESS High charts column
    - IN PROGRESS High charts line
    - IN PROGRESS Pie segment
+   - BUG passing 2:"8" - 2 is the x position, not the x value - should be 'pet' on the pie on chartsearch page
  - IN PROGRESS NodeJS: Node.js tests for all functionality now in core MLJS
  - IN PROGRESS Docs: Document all core concepts currently part of MLJS
   - IN PROGRESS Docs: searchcontext object